davidozog/sandia-shmem/README.md

 ## About

-Sandia OpenSHMEM is an implementation of the OpenSHMEM specification over Portals 4.0, the Open Fabrics Interface (OFI), and XPMEM.
+Sandia OpenSHMEM (SOS) is an implementation of the OpenSHMEM specification over Portals 4.0, the Open Fabrics Interface (OFI), and XPMEM.

 Please refer to the [`tests-sos` repository](https://github.com/openshmem-org/tests-sos)